marcoarment/FCModel/README.md

 Each FCModel instance is exclusive in memory by its table and primary-key value.
 If you load Person ID 1, then some other query loads Person ID 1, they'll be the same instance (unless the first one got deallocated in the meantime).

 FCModels are safe to retain for a while, even by the UI.
-You can use KVO to observe changes, or you can write your own change-tracking logic in your model implementations.
+You can use KVO to observe changes.
 Just check instances' `deleted` property where relevant, and watch for change notifications.

 FCModels are inherently cached by primary key: